-- 1. Push the S button to the OFF position. - 2.
+- 1. Push the \checkmark button to the off position. - 2.
 Turn the air flow control dial to the position. - 3.
 Turn the fan control dial to the desired position. - 4.
-Push the A/C button.
-The indicator light on the A/C button will come on.
-(A/C will appear on the display, if so equipped.) - 5.
-Turn the temperature control dial to the desired position. - For quick cooling when the outside temperature is high, push the button to the ON position.
-The indicator light on the S button will come on.
-(S will appear on the display, if so equipped.)
-Be sure to return the 🖘 to the OFF position for normal cooling The indicator light on the button will go off. (www will appear on the display, if so equipped.)
-You may also select MAX A/C for quick cooling.
+Push the ^{A/C} button.
+The indicator light comes on. - 5.
+Turn the temperature control dial to the desired position. - For quick cooling when the outside temperature is high, push the S button to the on position (indicator light on).
+Be sure to return the S button to the off position for normal cooling.